mikeal/block-box/README.md

     store this HEADER anywhere you reference the BOX since it's only 32 bytes, which would allow you to seek into the DIGESTs on first read.
-* Based on the size of the digests and the deterministic position of the hash DIGEST, you can then perform a single and relatively small read into the DIGESTS that is deterministically guaranteed to provide the index. you're looking for (or tell you that the DIGEST isn't in this Set())
+* Based on the size of the digests and the deterministic position of the hash DIGEST you wish to seek into, you can then perform a single and relatively small read into the DIGESTS that is deterministically guaranteed to provide the index you're looking for (or tell you that the DIGEST isn't in this Set())
   * For most use cases, these DIGESTS sections are pretty small and if a program wishes to it can just load the whole section into memory